EnergySystemsModellingLab/MUSE_OS/docs/inputs/correlation_files.rst

    Residential,logistic-sigmoid,GDPscaleGreater,R1,0,0,672.9316672,0

 SectorName
-    This is the SectorName in which these parameters apply to.
+    This is the sector name in which these parameters apply to.

 FunctionType
     This is the function type you would like to MUSE to use.
 MUSE allows these to be: